MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 sequence of octets is a permissible value.
 This key MAY appear multiple times with different values.

-The value of "no-default-transport" MUST be empty, and clients SHOULD reject the RR if a nonempty value is encountered.
+The value of "no-default-transport" MUST be empty, and clients MUST reject the RR if a nonempty value is encountered.
 This key may appear at most once in an RR.
 For compatibility with clients that require default transports, zone operators SHOULD ensure that at least one RR in each RRSet supports the